hesoru/DSCI_100_Diabetes_Prediction/README.md

-# Predicting Diabetes in a Pima Indian Female Population Based on Modifiable Factors
+# Predicting Diabetes in a Pima Indian Female Population Using K-Nearest Neighbors Classification